 Testing

-A blood test is the best way to determine if you have a recent or on-going exposure to lead and if it is at a level that may be harmful to your health.
 The most reliable test is done by drawing blood from a vein, which is called a venous test.
-Some health providers and clinics do a test with blood drawn from your finger (capillary test), but if your blood lead is elevated on a capillary test it needs to be confirmed with a venous test.
+Some health providers and clinics do a test with blood drawn from your finger (capillary test).
+If your blood lead is elevated on a capillary test it needs to be confirmed with a venous test.
 Talk to your doctor if you are at risk or have concerns.

 -